Thursday, December 12, 2019

 STORING MY PHOTOS DIGITALLY

 1. First, I save my photos to my computer.
-Computers {aren't the safest places to store photos}, but since I also back up my computer to an external hard drive once a month, my Photo Eggs aren't all in my Computer Basket.
+Computers {aren't the safest places to store photos}, but I also use Digital Method #2 (below), so my Photo Eggs aren't all in my Computer Basket.

 2. Experts recommend one onsite (computer/hard drive) storage option for digital photos, plus one offsite (not in your house).
-Here, it's important to prioritize photo privacy (If you haven't heard yet that other photo companies sell your photos, be sure to {read this article ASAP}!)
-My go-to recommendation for cloud photo storage is {Forever}.
+When looking for an offsite (cloud) storage option, it's important to prioritize photo privacy!
+(If you haven't heard yet that other photo companies sell your photos, be sure to {read this article ASAP}!)
+My go-to recommendation for cloud photo storage is {Forever}, for privacy and more:

 Doing this means I know my photos are SAFE and secure, plus I get to actually LOOK AT THEM in printed pages any time!
 Print is where photos actually get loved.

-UPDATE: I actually taught a Photo Organization and Preservation class in 3 parts that really covers everything you need to know very thoroughly!!
-So I highly recommend these 3 videos to you:
+And for a lot more detail covering everything you need to know very thoroughly, including strategies for consistency, I highly recommend these 3 videos to you:

 Part 1: Organizing and Decluttering Photos